Pass Plus scheme: pros, cons, cost and insurance discounts

 Extra driver training is always welcome, but do insurance discounts make the Pass Plus prices worth paying?

-The Government road safety initiative Pass Plus is a scheme designed to increase the confidence and safety of newly qualified drivers.
+Pass Plus is a Government road safety initiative designed to increase the confidence and safety of newly qualified drivers.
 Instructors in Pass Plus offer additional training in aspects of driving that haven’t been specifically covered by the standard driving test for example motorway and night time driving.

 To get a Pass Plus certificate, students must complete at least six hours of training with a Pass Plus registered approved driving instructor.
 The cost is usually less than £200, and some local councils offer a Pass Plus discount.
 Additionally, some insurance providers offer discounts to those drivers who gain the certificate.
 A similar scheme, ‘Drive Plus’ is not to be confused with Pass Plus, it is run by a company that issues electronic ‘black box’ tracking devices to young drivers, with the promise of insurance discounts if they drive well.